siobhanlgorman/knits-and-pieces/TESTING.md

 2. Basket icon opens when clicked to full basket page

 **Actual Result**:
+1. Total cost of items in basket is viewable in navbar
+2. Basket icon opens when clicked to full basket page

 ![](documentation/screenshots/basket-total-icon.png)
 ![](documentation/screenshots/full-basket-page.png)

 **Pass/Fail: Pass**

 *  **As a shopper I want to be able to adjust the quantity of individual items in my basket so that I can easily make changes to my purchase before checkout [#21](https://github.com/siobhanlgorman/knits-and-pieces/issues/21)**